The Nest

 Go Back To Previous Page

 But what does BOM in real estate mean when you’re discussing it?
-BOM, or “Back On Market,” is an acronym used by real estate agents to describe a property back on the market after an initial prior offer fell through.
+BOM, or “Back On the Market,” is an acronym used by real estate agents to describe a property back on the market after an initial prior offer fell through.

 If you recently heard of a BOM real estate property, you might wonder what it means for your chances.
 Believe it or not, this is a pretty easy-to-read situation.